 After the stabilization of the child, a complete physical examination should be performed to assess the degree of neurological injury.
-Ocular examination should be attempted to assess the eye movements and exclude ocular entrapment.
+An ocular examination should be attempted to assess the eye movements and exclude ocular entrapment.

 Diagnostic Workup for Pediatric Orbital Fractures